awsdocs/amazon-kendra-developer-guide/doc_source/data-source-slack.md

   }
   ```
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.
-+ **IAM role**—Provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the Slack connector and Amazon Kendra\.
++ **IAM role**—Specify `RoleArn` when you call `CreateDataSource` to provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the Slack connector and Amazon Kendra\.
 For more information, see [IAM roles for Slack data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

 You can also add the following optional features:
-+  **Virtual Private Cloud \(VPC\)**—Specify `VpcConfiguration` when you call `CreateDataSource`\.
-See [Configuring Amazon Kendra to use a VPC](vpc-configuration.md)\.
++ **Virtual Private Cloud \(VPC\)**—Specify `VpcConfiguration` as part of the data source configuration\.
+See [Configuring Amazon Kendra to use a VPC](https://docs.aws.amazon.com/kendra/latest/dg/vpc-configuration.html)\.
 +  **Change log**—Whether Amazon Kendra should use the Slack data source change log mechanism to determine if a document must be added, updated, or deleted in the index\.
 **Note**
 Use the change log if you don’t want Amazon Kendra to scan all of the documents\.
 If your change log is large, it might take Amazon Kendra less time to scan the documents in the Slack data source than to process the change log\.
 If you are syncing your Slack data source with your index for the first time, all documents are scanned\.
-+  **Inclusion and exclusion filters**—Specify whether to include public and private channels, group and private messages, and bot and archived messages\.
-You can also specify regular expression patterns to include or exclude public and private channels, group and private messages, and bot and archived messages\.If you use a bot token as part of your Slack authentication credentials, you must add the bot token to the channel you want to index\.
++  **Inclusion and exclusion filters**—Specify whether to include or exclude certain public and private channels, group and private messages, and bot and archived messages\.
+If you use a bot token as part of your Slack authentication credentials, you must add the bot token to the channel you want to index\.
 You cannot index direct messages and group messages using a bot token\.
 **Note**
+Most data sources use regular expression patterns, which are inclusion or exclusion patterns referred to as filters\.
 If you specify an inclusion filter, only content that matches the inclusion filter is indexed\.
 Any document that doesn’t match the inclusion filter isn’t indexed\.
 If you specify an inclusion and exclusion filter, documents that match the exclusion filter are not indexed, even if they match the inclusion filter\.
-+  **Context filtering**—Choose to filter a user’s results based on their user or group access to documents\.
-For more information, see [User context filtering for Slack data sources](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.
 +  **Field mappings**—Choose to map your Slack data source fields to your Amazon Kendra index fields\.
 For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.
++  **User context filtering**—Amazon Kendra crawls the Access Control List \(ACL\) for your data source by default\.
+The ACL information is used to filter search results based on the user or their group access to documents\.
+For more information, see [User context filtering for Slack data sources](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.

 ------